Do you need an LLC for car dealership businesses?

 Don’t let the outdated interface of the NIADA’s website fool you — there’s still lots of great information to be found.
 They offer webinars, training programs, and legal information.
 Plus, for used car dealers, there are few resources as valuable as the NIADA’s official magazine, Used Car Dealer.

-Edmunds has plenty of resources for car buyers and sellers alike, and for dealers, we really appreciate their industry center.
+Edmunds has plenty of resources for car buyers and sellers alike, and for the aspiring car dealership owner, we really appreciate their industry center.
 They provide tools for online car sales, and their downloadable dealer education resources file is packed with valuable info.
 Edmunds is one of the biggest names in car sales today, and there’s a good reason for that.

-• A car dealership has many potential liability risks, starting with the potential for slip-and-fall accidents that exists with any brick-and-mortar retailer.
-In addition, a car dealership may be liable for damages if they sell a car that has faulty parts.
-In short, you should not operate your car dealership as an informal business entity — you need personal asset protection.
+• A car dealership has many potential liability risks, starting with the potential for slip-and-fall accidents that exist with any brick-and-mortar retailer.
+In addition, a car dealership may be liable for damages if it sells vehicles with faulty parts or if there are any financial data breaches in its IT department.
+In short, you should not operate your car dealership as an informal business entity — you need personal liability protection.

 Corporations tend to have more complex formation and maintenance requirements, and they don’t have the taxation advantages of an LLC.
 The corporation has some advantages of its own (for example, it’s easier to attract investors to a corporation) that make it worth a look but the LLC is a simpler and more flexible business structure.